 - a) This course will be offered in the final year of the B. Tech. program and its total duration will be two semesters. - b) Head of the department shall appoint a project coordinator on the advice of BoS from amongst the faculty members of the department who will act as the course coordinator. - c) The project can be carried out by the student either individually or in a group.
-However the number of students in a group will generally not exceed four. - d) The project coordinator will invite proposals from the faculty members and students and finalize the project problems allotted to various groups by August 31, in the 7th semester. - e) An L-T-P loading of 0-0-4 and 0-0-8 will be shown in the time table of students in the seventh and eighth semesters, respectively and the students would be required to work on their projects during these periods.
+However the number of students in a group will generally not exceed three. - (d) The project coordinator will invite proposals from the faculty members and students and finalize the project problems allotted to various groups by August 31, in the 7th semester. - e) An L-T-P loading of 0-0-4 and 0-0-8 will be shown in the time table of students in the seventh and eighth semesters, respectively and the students would be required to work on their projects during these periods.
 However, no teacher will be assigned for these periods and the progress of students will be monitored by their respective supervisors. - f) The evaluation will be based upon Mid-Term examinations (MTE) and an End-Term examination (ETE) with a weightage of 40% and 60% respectively. - g) Mid-Term examination will be held in each of the 7th and 8th semesters.
 The Mid-Term examination will involve report submission, presentation and oral viva-voce.
 For this purpose, suitable committees will be constituted by the BoS for evaluation of report, presentation and oral viva-voce.
 The project examination committees will award marks to individual students and forward them to the project coordinator who will maintain these record.

 - h) The end term project examination will be carried out at the end of 7th (for 4 credits) and 8th (for 8 credits) semester respectively, within 10 days form the last theory paper.
 For this purpose, suitable examination committees will be appointed by the BoS in consultation with the project coordinator, with at least one external examiner.
-In case an examiner from outside the University is not available, faculty member of the University from outside the Department may be appointed as an external examiner after taking his/her consents. - i) The students will be required to submit a final project report to the project coordinator, at least 3 days before the date of final project examination. - j) The final examination may be in the form of demonstration in the laboratory and viva-voce or only vivavoce depending upon the nature of the project. - k) The examination committee will award marks to individual students and forward them to project coordinator who will compute grades in accordance with the prescribed procedures. - I) The Grade Moderation Committee for the course will be the same as that for other courses of the class. - m) In case a student is awarded a failing grade in the major project, he / she shall have to repeat the course in the form of a new project.
-Such a student will have to work full time on the project for a minimum period of 4 months. - n) Normal attendance regulations will not apply to this course.
+In case an examiner from outside the University is not available, faculty member of the University from outside the Department may be appointed as an external examiner after taking his/her consents. - i) The students will be required to submit a final project report to the project coordinator, at least 3 days before the date of final project examination. - j) The final examination may be in the form of demonstration in the laboratory and viva-voce or only viva-voce depending upon the nature of the project. - k) The examination committee will award marks to individual students and forward them to project coordinator who will compute grades in accordance with the prescribed procedures as given in Project Grade Table below.